 Immerse yourself with nature at Mount Washington

 Two-thirds into your journey if you're following the Mountain Route, is Mount Washington in New Hampshire.
 This fantastic spot is a short detour from the main route, but the breathtaking views make this drive more than worth it.

-Mount Washington is a spectacle not to be missed in any season (vibrant colours in the fall, snowy scenes in the winter, and stunning flower meadows in the spring and summer).
+Mount Washington is a spectacle not to be missed in any season (vibrant colors in the fall, snowy scenes in the winter, and stunning flower meadows in the spring and summer).
 For those looking for the opportunity to really immerse themselves in nature, this is the stop for you.